sendgrid/docs/source/Classroom/Troubleshooting/Account_Administration/heroku_users_find_your_sendgrid_credentials.md

   show: true
 ---

+#Find your exisiting username/password:
-If you are a Heroku user using [the SendGrid Add-on](https://addons.heroku.com/sendgrid), and would like to access the SendGrid web interface, you can find your SendGrid credentials by doing the following from the Heroku interface:
+If you are a Heroku user using [the SendGrid add-on](https://addons.heroku.com/sendgrid), and would like to access the SendGrid web interface, or would just like to know your Sendgrid account credentials; you can find them by doing the following from the Heroku interface:

-1. Go to your Apps, choose Sendgrid
+>1.
+Go to your Apps, choose Sendgrid
-2. Click Settings and then click “reveal config vars”
+>2.
+Click Settings and then click “reveal config vars”

+#Reset your Sendgrid add-on password:
+Because we do not directly control the accounts created through Heroku add-ons, you will need to contact [Heroku Support](https://www.heroku.com/support) directly to request a password reset for the add-on.
+Keep in mind that resetting your Sendgrid password may break any integrations you have that are currently using the exisiting credentials for authentication.